ch9nuk9/wbfm/README.md

 ### Running single steps on the cluster (sbatch)

-Once the project is created, each step can be run via sbatch using:
+Once the project is created, each step can be run via sbatch using this command in the scripts/cluster folder:

 ```commandline
 sbatch single_step_dispatcher.sbatch -s 1 -t /scratch/neurobiology/zimmer/Charles/dlc_stacks/worm10-gui_test/project_config.yaml